tiffnlewis/Bamazon/README.md

 ## This is application is a command line interface that is similar to Amazon.
 The application takes in orders from customers and changes the inventory.

-## Some dependencies needed to run my version of the appilcation are:
+## Some dependencies needed to run my version of the application are:
 * npm install:
     * inquirer
     * figlet